KoBussLLC/grabert-hardware/doc/BUILDGUIDE.md

 ### Determining Your Layout
 The first step in building your keyboard is deciding what layout you want to use.
 If you have already picked out a keycap set, make sure that the layout you choose can be achieved with the keycaps that you have.
 With a standard 60% layout, Grabert uses 61 PCB Mount MX style switches with 1x 6.25U and 4x 2.00U PCB mount stabilizers.
-Grabert can be built with both PCB mount and plate mount MX switches while the PCB mount switches provide better alignment but more difficult installation, and the plate mount switches are the inverse.
+Grabert can be built with both PCB mount and plate mount MX switches, while the PCB mount switches provide better alignment but more difficult installation, and the plate mount switches are the inverse.
 Grabert offers 4 layout options that can change these component requirements, as shown in the table below.
+With that said, it is recommended to have at least 3 extra switches on hand in case you have a wild child spring or you just have a mysterious defunct switch.

 | Option | Key Size Change | Switch Requirement Change | Stabilizer Requirement Change |
 |-|-|-|-|
 | Split Backspace | 2.0U ⇨ 1.0U + 1.0U  | +1 | -1x 2.00U |